kscharm/cellside-assistance/README.md

 3. Send text messages from your mobile phone to the Google Voice number you setup.
 Text the word ```help``` to get started!

 ### Docker Build Instructions
 1. Enter the rood directory of the project and run the following command to build the docker image for cellside.
+The first time this command is run, Docker will pull the latest sources and requirements, therefore it will take a bit longer than normal as these sources are being cached.

 ```docker build -t cellside:latest .```